 Guide to Weighted Dips: Techniques, Benefits, and Safety Tips

 Weighted dips, a more intense variant of the classic bodyweight dip, have gained immense popularity in gyms worldwide, and for good reason.
-By adding extra weight to the traditional dip, they amplify the challenge and the rewards.
+By adding extra weight to the traditional dip on a dip station, they amplify the challenge and the rewards.

 Primarily targeting the triceps, chest, and anterior deltoids, weighted dips are a powerhouse for upper body development.
 But their benefits extend beyond just muscle engagement.
 What sets weighted dips apart is their ability to simultaneously enhance strength, muscle mass, and functional fitness.
 They're not just another exercise; they're a cornerstone movement for serious fitness enthusiasts.